 She explained that Workit’s online program treats people in their homes, and meets them where they are.
 “People are dying in their homes,” she said, explaining why on-demand treatment is necessary.
 When finding treatment, she suggested looking for “Evidence-based treatments and holistic treatments.
 These behaviors come in a party of 10.”
 Once the main addiction is under control, a problem with eating or relationships may appear.
 A treatment program needs to be able to address that.

 Intake processes are often complex and difficult to navigate when you’re in the throes of withdrawal.
 “You can’t fill out forms for intake when you’re high on opioids,” Lisa noted.

 The last presenter was Joseph Paliwoda, of LIGHT House.

 He recommended calling every day if you’re on a waitlist for a treatment center.
 He also emphasized the importance of having fun in recovery.

 Families Against Narcotics, Northwest Wayne County Chapter, is taking a great first step towards fixing these problems by bringing patients and their families together with treatment providers to talk out the issues.
 An audience member noted that it took her a week to find treatment herself, and that people can’t find it when they need it.

-If you weren’t able to make it to the forum on Finding Treatment in Michigan, I caught up with our Director of Counseling, Chrissy Taylor, to get her take on why navigating the treatment maze is such a struggle:
+If you weren’t able to make it to the forum on Finding Treatment in Michigan, I caught up with our Chrissy Taylor to get her take on why navigating the treatment maze is such a struggle: